delucis/generals-presentation/slides-03-ferneyhough.md

 </video>

 Note:
-The “violence” is very clear in how F. speaks of the exhaustion/death of the musician at the end of the work.
+- The “violence” is very clear in how F. speaks of the exhaustion/death of the musician at the end of the work.

-“switching off” / electric chair
+- “switching off” / electric chair
+- discuss form/dramaturgy

 --